 Family and friends usually come out on the top of the list, but you may have a wealth of other priorities to consider.
 These can be deeply personal and spiritual or reflect financial security or starting a business.
 Your planner can help you to define what’s really vital to your happiness so that you can adjust your focus accordingly.
 That’s the beauty of effectively using a planner.

 Most planners feature a two-page monthly spread at the beginning of each month.
 This is the perfect place for recording an overview of how the month is likely to go.
-Vacations, birthdays, holidays and days when the kids aren’t in school can all go here.
-Noting down special events helps you plan for anything you may need to get done in the lead up to the big anniversary, wedding or reunion.
+Vacations, birthdays, holidays, and days when the kids aren’t in school can all go here.
+Noting down special events helps you plan for anything you may need to get done in the lead-up to the big anniversary, wedding, or reunion.
 Appointments and meetings may go here as well.
 Essentially, these pages let you see at a glance what’s happening for an entire month so that nothing takes you by surprise.

-Using the weekly layout is crucial for keeping yourself focused, organized and on-track.
+Using the weekly layout is crucial for keeping yourself focused, organized, and on track.
 The Clever Fox Planner boasts a particularly well-organized and thoughtful weekly layout.
-It provides space not only for recording what you did or what you have scheduled for each day but also a separate page for all sorts of extras like your main goal for the week, your priorities for the week and a personal to-do-list.
+It provides space not only for recording what you did or what you have scheduled for each day but also a separate page for all sorts of extras like your main goal for the week, your priorities for the week, and a personal to-do list.
 There’s even a tracker where you can record which habits and skills you worked on for each day of the week.

 At the end of each week, there are spaces where you can reflect on your wins for the week and the things that you will improve in the next week.
 What a wonderful way to keep yourself progressing toward your goals and truly appreciating all that you accomplished!

-Some planners come with pages that have a dot grid layout that is a fantastic tool for bullet journaling.
+Some planners come with pages that have a dot grid layout which is a fantastic tool for bullet journaling.
 If you haven’t tried bullet journaling before, now is your chance.
 Think of it as an organization system that helps you keep track of your busy life in the most coherent way possible.
 You’ll find yourself feeling more productive and fulfilled if you make bullet journaling a regular part of your routine.

 Using Stickers in Your Planner